cm-cc/mesmer/README.md

 ## Description of event format
 The event format has been developed together with G. Abbiendi.

-Version 1 is compliant with the current version of the `ROOT` file writer ([mantained by G. Abbiendi](https://gitlab.cern.ch/muesli/nlo-mc/mue/-/tree/master/writer)), but it is limited to parse only LO and NLO events (*NNLO or events with extra leptonic pairs are not supported yet*).
+Version 1 is compliant with the current version of the `ROOT` file writer ([mantained by G. Abbiendi](https://gitlab.cern.ch/muesli/nlo-mc/mue/-/tree/master/writer)), but it is limited to parse only LO, NLO and NNLO events (*NNLO or events with extra leptonic pairs are not supported yet*).

 **A more general event format will be agreed upon soon.**